 My wife and I once received a huge compliment.
 A close friend told us, “You fight better than any couple I know!”
 That might not sound like a good thing until you realize all married couples fight, and most of them do it poorly.
-So many marriages end in divorce because spouses do not know how to fight with each other.
-It is a crucial marriage survival skill and couples need to learn to do it well.
+So many marriages end in divorce because spouses do not know how to fight.
+It’s a crucial marriage survival skill that couples need to learn.

 Stop Being Right

-In order to fight well, you must stop trying to be right.
+In order to fight well, stop trying to be right.
 Fighting to be right makes you defend yourself and attack your spouse.
-It makes you stubborn, argumentative, and unwilling to listen.
-It causes hurt feelings, bitterness, and resentment.
-It puts distance between you and your spouse by turning them into your enemy rather than your ally.
+It makes you stubborn, argumentative and unwilling to listen.
+It causes hurt feelings, bitterness and resentment.
+It distances you from your spouse by making them an enemy instead of an ally.

 Start Being Reconciled

-In order to fight well, you must start trying to be reconciled.
+In order to fight well, start trying to be reconciled.
 Fighting to be reconciled helps you and your spouse work together instead of against each other.
-It makes you humble, understanding, and willing to listen.
-It restores your fellowship, strengthens your relationship, and contributes to its long-term health and stability.
+It makes you humble, understanding and willing to listen.
+It restores your fellowship, strengthens your relationship and contributes to its long-term health and stability.

-Here are some practical ways my wife and I have learned to fight toward reconciliation:
+Here’s how my wife and I fight toward reconciliation:

 - Don’t accuse.
 Start by focusing on yourself.
 Rather than saying, “You did this!” or “You said that!”, say something like, “I feel this way because…” or “It seems to me that…” Find a way to begin the conversation without blaming each other.

 - Watch your tone.
-Be careful how you speak to each other; your tone can escalate or alleviate your spouse’s anger.
-Husbands should be considerate and gentle, and wives should be respectful and submissive.
+Be careful how you speak to each other.
+Your tone can escalate or alleviate your spouse’s anger.
+Husbands should be considerate and gentle; wives should be respectful and submissive.

 - Be fair.
 Avoid universal language like, “You always!” or “You never!”
 Don’t bring up past arguments or attack each other’s character.
 Focus on the issue at hand.